Blog

 Additionally, reference data management solutions are able to maintain the referential integrity of data automatically.

-Workflows and approval
+4. Workflows and approval

 Since reference data has such an organization-wide impact, any changes to it are usually subject to a tightly controlled workflow process.
-As part of RDM governance, a designated team of data stewards and subject matter experts participate in this process to ensure the 4-eye principle before any changes are published.
-They collaboratively view, comment, create, update, or even delete codesets.
-Upon approval, they will be published for viewing and disseminated across all relevant business systems.
+As part of RDM governance, a designated team of data stewards and subject matter experts participates in this process to ensure the 4-eye principle before any changes are published.

-Versioning
+5. Versioning

 RDM addresses this requirement through versioning.
-In the example below, the first row indicating the current, or active part specification QIX-102-A, is set to be automatically ‘retired’ on March 13, 2015.
+In the example below, the first row, indicating the current, or active part specification QIX-102-A, is set to be automatically ‘retired’ on March 13, 2015.
 Upon retirement, RDM will simultaneously publish the replacement part specification, QIX-201-C.

-Sharing trusted reference data
+6. Sharing trusted reference data

 In addition to promoting a centralized governance approach, RDM’s data management mission includes sharing data with all relevant business systems and users.